Plain English Summary

 Target number of participants

-30 patients with first exposition to anthracyclines, 30 patients with re-exposition with anthracyclines
+30 patients with first exposure to anthracyclines, 30 patients with re-exposure to anthracyclines

 Participant exclusion criteria